 He is a member of Directors Lab West and Directors Lab Chicago, recipient of a SDC Observership, and a TBA ATLAS fellow and a Titan Award Finalist.
 He is a member of the Society of Stage Directors and Choreographers.

-Alexandra Frappier, Managing Director and Board Member
+Managing Director, Board Member

 Alexandra worked in law as a legal assistant for 30 years, was a founding member of a non-profit environmental law firm in Boulder, Colorado and has now retired.
 She has had a love of science for most of her life and feels that combining theater and science will open up a whole new field of exploration.